iterative/dvc.org/content/blog/2022-04-11-CML-runners-saving-models-1.md

 CML allows us to export the model from our runner to our Git repository.
-Let's extend the training stage of our workflow by pushing `random_forest.joblib` to a new experiment branch and creating a merge request.
+Let's extend the training stage of our workflow by pushing `random_forest.joblib` to a new experiment branch and creating a pull request.

 [`cml pr`](https://cml.dev/doc/ref/pr) is the command that specifies which files should be included in the pull request.
 The commands after that are used to